Oklahoma Senate panel OKs teacher pay raises

 OKLAHOMA CITY — A state Senate panel on Tuesday unanimously approved legislation to boost teacher pay.

-The Senate Education Committee approved a bill to increase state minimum teacher salaries, which would give all educators a bump of $3,000-$6,000 based on their years of experience.
+The Senate Education Committee approved a bill that would increase state minimum teacher salaries, which would give all public school educators a bump of $3,000 to $6,000 based on their years of experience.

 While the decision on whether to grant teachers pay raises this year will ultimately be worked out through the state budget process, Tuesday's committee hearing signaled growing legislative support for an across-the-board pay hike.